 Note as per 31/08/2018: I definitely had an advantage in these subjects over other Norwegian students in that I spoke fluent English before even arriving at LPC.
 Also note now that I ended up changing my mind in my final year at LPC and completing a Law degree in the UK.
 Applying for and getting into Law with high school focus on Science subjects was not a problem.

 Group 5 – Mathematics (SL):

 I spent two months in Higher Level Maths, looking around and wondering whether no one else understood it either, or whether I was just a complete idiot.
 I paid attention in class and copied all the notes, but still ended up spending an entire weekend revising for our first test.
-When we received it back, I got a reasonably high score (76%), but I decided I was done with spending entire weekends cramming maths – not to mention that the Internal Assessment exploration is significantly harder for HL students than SL students.
-When it comes to advising future students; if you don’t need it, don’t take it.
-Engineering, Physics and Maths will always require HL Maths.
+When we received it back, I got a reasonably high score, but I decided I was done with spending entire weekends cramming maths – not to mention that the Internal Assessment exploration is significantly harder for HL students than SL students (note from the future: my Internal Assessment in SL Maths was still awful).
+My advice for choosing subjects: if you don’t need it, don’t take it.
+Studying Engineering, Physics or Maths at university will always require you to take HL Maths while completing the IBDP.
 Some Economics programs also require HL maths, but most other programs are more than happy to accept decent SL grades.